Fedalto/ideas/thousand.md

 One Hundred Ideas for Computing
 ===

-Do you like ideas?
-I like to write down my ideas and have been doing so for a number of years.
-This is an selection of my favourite ideas old and recent.
+This is a vision for how computing could be.
+I began writing down ideas down a number of years ago, this is a selection of ideas old and new.
 My theme is integration.
-These ideas are numbered for reference.

 ## 1. [Email Metadata](id:email-metadata)